middlewares/utils/README.md

 $stream = Factory::createStream('Hello world');
 $uri = Factory::createUri('http://example.com');

-// By default, detect diactoros, guzzle and slim (in this order of priority),
+// By default, detect diactoros, guzzle, slim and nyholm (in this order of priority),
 // but you can change it and add other classes Factory::setStrategy([
     'MyApp\Psr17Factory'